pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

 ### height()

-The line-height of the text, i.e. distance between baselines of two lines of text.
+The line-height of the text in unscaled font units, i.e. distance between baselines of two lines of text.

 ### is-bold()